-Finding the right school for your child is difficult.
+Finding the right international school for your child is difficult, but it is one of the most important decisions we need to make when we arrive in a new city.
 In Hong Kong, it can feel downright overwhelming.
 Not only do you have to familiarise yourself with the city’s school system, you then need to weigh up the many different schools to see which one will best suit your child before navigating the application process.
-Here we have compiled a guide to international schools in Hong Kong, in a bid to make your decision-making process just that little bit easier.
+There is a wide choice of international schools in Hong Kong with excellent facilities and offering a wide variety of curriculums, from single-country programmes to the International Baccalaureate and International Primary Curriculum.
+Here’s a guide to help you make the right choice for your family.

 The American School Hong Kong offers a holistic American education from reception to Year 12.
 The school emphasises learning through the STEAM approach.
 New assistant principal Joanne Mallary says the American School Hong Kong is committed to ensuring that girls don’t get left behind or left out from the hands-on, innovative design opportunities that are part of this approach to learning.
 She’s also acutely aware of the likelihood that girls may be reluctant, initially, to engage in some STEAM subjects.
 Joanne says the Tai Po school aims for girls to feel empowered and confident in their abilities to approach the engineering process as part of STEAM.